License agreement for the use of the MailUp Platform

 (d) audits shall be subject to a specific confidentiality agreement between all parties involved.

-7.5.4 The Controller acknowledges and accepts that all costs due to the conduction of audits pursuant to this Section 7.5 (such as, for example, the costs of personnel and any appointed external consultants) shall be at its exclusive expense.
+7.5.4 The Data Controller acknowledges and accepts that all costs due to the conduction of audits pursuant to this Section 7.5 (such as, for example, the costs of personnel and any appointed external consultants) shall be at its exclusive expense.

 8. Data protection impact assessments and prior consultation.